 OPERANT CONDITIONING (DRO – Differential Reinforcement of Other Behaviors)

 - Sustained direct eye contact (usually more that 3 seconds) with any trigger usually does not end well so, I generally start with 3 (maybe 4) foundation skills that get the dog’s eye contact away from the trigger.
 These are : Find It, Treat Magnet (having the dog follow a lure), the Attention Game and (maybe) Touch.
 Again, my end goal is not to have to cue (tell my dog) to do these at all (I am working for his normal/natural behavior to look at me/look away/down etc. from the trigger) but initially, I think these 3 skills give the human some skills to pull out to help get that eye contact removed when needed.

-- Find It/Scatter Feed – say “find it” and drop food on ground.
+- Find It/Scatter Feed – say “find it, ” wait one second, then drop food on ground.
 This should be done is lots of different environments, not just when trigger is present.
 “Find it” is a game that brings the dog’s head to the ground and avoids any hard staring or direct eye contact.

 - Emergency U-turn on a cue (“whoops”).